lmoncla/monclalab/_pages/outreach.md

 <br/>

+### June 2025
+I participated in this [Scientific American podcast](https://www.scientificamerican.com/podcast/episode/how-h5n1-went-from-an-illness-in-wild-birds-to-a-global-pandemic-threat/) all about highly pathogenic avian influenza, and how it has become a real problem.
+This is segment one of a 3-part series, with lots of interesting guests.

 ### May 30, 2025
 Jordan presented his work on NA antibodies at the CEIRR annual meeting at UGA!
 There was a big audience, and he did a great job.